kariukic/fotireps/README.md

 ### ***FOTIREPS - an RTS EoR Processing Suite.***

 Fotireps is a ***user-friendly*** conglomerate of different data processing tools used by the `MWA EoR group`.
-It was originally started as a tool for ionospheric analysis, hence the name.
+It was originally started as a tool for ionospheric analysis.

 Fotireps is hoped to be ***highly modularized and robust*** with each step being runnable in isolation but can also perform ***standard end to end EoR analysis*** on MWA observations.